una-dinosauria/better-than-tit-for-tat/README.md

 The surprising result is that a simple strategy called Pavlov (due to the work of Ivan Pavlov on [classical conditioning](http://en.wikipedia.org/wiki/Classical_conditioning)), fares better population-wise than tit-for-tat, whose success in Axelrod's Tournaments received widespread attention.

-The code reproduces the main figure of the paper, which shows Pavlov outperforming tit-for-tat in the long run.
-The figure that is reproduced is
+The code reproduces the main figure of the paper, which shows Pavlov outperforming tit-for-tat in the long run:

 ![Prisoner's Dilemma with pop size of 100](http://jltmtz.github.io/assets/images/pop100.png)

-Which shows the dominance of Pavlov for long periods of time.

 ## The Blog Post

 I wrote a [blog post](http://jltmtz.github.io/game%20theory/2014/09/03/better-than-tit-for-that/) analyzing the paper.
-The 2 main contributions of the paper, which end up evolving a strategy that outperforms tit-for-tat reside in
+Its 2 main contributions, which end up evolving a strategy that outperforms tit-for-tat reside in

 * Noting that in the real world it is very hard to follow a deterministic strategy.
 Therefore, it makes more sense to represent strategies as probabilities
 * Demonstrating that it is possible to efficiently simulate large populations and iterations of the Prisoner's Dilemma under these conditions

-But of course, check the blog to see the details.
+Of course, check the blog post to see the details.